chiragbharadwaj/site/index.md

 ---
 layout: home
 excerpt: |
   Hi, my name is Chirag Bharadwaj, and I am currently a senior at Cornell University.
-I am a candidate for a B.Sc. degree in computer science, and I will be graduating in May 2017—one year early.
-I will be attending Cornell's M.Sc. program in the fall.
-I am interested in the intersection of programming languages and computer architecture.
+I am a candidate for a BSc degree in computer science, and I will be graduating in May 2017—one year early.
+I will be attending Princeton's MSE program in the fall.
 ---

 # Home